-Taking a few simple precautions like using the correct tools and changing your garden layout, can take the pain out of most gardening tasks and bring back the pleasure of gardening, providing exercise that can be beneficial to back pain sufferers.
+However, making a few changes and taking a few simple precautions like using the correct tools and changing your garden layout, can help alleviate the pain.
+Bringing back the pleasure of gardening, also providing the exercise that can be beneficial to back pain sufferers.

 Let's face it, digging is always going to be difficult with an existing back problem, but yes, there are a few things we can do to alleviate the problem.

-Digging the garden is a one-legged activity one foot on the spade with your knee and hip joints bent while your other leg will be straight and firmly planted on the ground holding your body stable and your back slightly twisted and stooped toward the digging leg.
-The use of one leg for one part of the task the other leg for the other part of the task and your back taking the strain over and over again results in some muscles strengthening while others weaken, but over the years this repeated action can also damage the joints.
+Digging the garden is a one-legged activity one foot on the spade with your knee and hip joints bent while your other leg will be straight.
+Firmly planted on the ground holding your body stable and your back slightly twisted and stooped toward the digging leg.
+The use of one leg for one part of the task the other leg for the other part of the task.
+With your back taking the strain over and over again results in some muscles strengthening while others weaken, but over the years this repeated action can also damage the joints.

-There are however actions we can take to lessen the risk of damaging our joints through repetitive stress injuries and poor posture.
+There are, however, actions we can take to lessen the risk of damaging our joints through repetitive stress injuries and poor posture when digging.